AELITA

 to Wells were drawing upon.

-Moscow or St. Petersberg for Tolstoy to read?
-I don’t know,
+floating around Moscow or St. Petersberg for Tolstoy to read?

-but it seems unlikely doesn't it.
-Princess of Mars was
+I don’t know, but it seems unlikely doesn't it.
+Princess

-published in North America in 1911.
-Was it translated into Russian?
+of Mars was published in North America in 1911.
+Was it translated

+into Russian?
 If so, when?
-We know that Burroughs was a popular underground
+We know that Burroughs was

-figure in Russia, frowned upon by the formal authorities who disliked his
+a popular underground figure in Russia, frowned upon by the formal authorities

-politics, but nevertheless much loved by those Russians who just wanted
+who disliked his politics, but nevertheless much loved by those Russians

-a good story.
-So its possible that he did come across it through
+who just wanted a good story.
+So its possible that he did come

-correspondent for a Russian newspaper during the First World War between
+was a war correspondent for a Russian newspaper during the First World

-reporting in both France and England.
-After returning to Russia
+he wound up reporting in both France and England.
+After returning

-for a period of time, he was back in Paris by 1920, had relocated to Berlin
+to Russia for a period of time, he was back in Paris by 1920, had relocated

-in 1921, and it was actually in Berlin that he wrote and published Aelita.
+to Berlin in 1921, and it was actually in Berlin that he wrote and published

-although we can wonder if Princess of Mars had made it to Russia,
+Because although we can wonder if Princess of Mars had made it to

-we can be pretty sure that Burroughs story made it to Europe during the
+Russia, we can be pretty sure that Burroughs story made it to Europe during

 for copies to circulate in English-speaking Britain, or even re-publication.